oariasz/oariasz/README.md

 - 👋 Hi, I’m Omar Arias
-- 👀 I’m interested in developing data analytics/BI/ML as long as web/mobile app solutions specially through Python and Flutter.
+- 👀 I’m interested in developing data analytics/ML/BI as long as web/mobile app solutions especially through Python and Flutter.
 - 🌱 I’m currently learning how to use APIs to get data from different services
 - Flutter enthusiast
 - 📫 You can reach me at oariasz72@gmail.com